Cookies on BBB.org

 6. Your customers are your champions

 A champion customer is so happy with your business; they promote it for you.
 They tell their friends and family about your business, buy gift cards to your store as presents for others, engage with your brand online, and more.
 For a small business, this is the best marketing strategy you could ever ask for — and it's free!
-When you have happy customers that trust you, they will be more than happy to spread the word about what you have to offer.
+When you have happy customers who trust you, they will be more than happy to spread the word about what you have to offer.

 Ultimately, how your customers feel about you is a reflection of how well you're running your business.
 If you can be transparent, collect and listen to feedback, implement improvements, and consistently provide a quality product or service, you'll gain the trust of your customers.

-BBB of Southern Piedmont and Western N.C. contributed this article.
+BBB of Southern Piedmont and Western N.C. and BBB of Greater Maryland contributed to this article.